 When it comes to choosing a college, did you know that “religious affiliation” is one of the criteria?
-These institutions have official religious affiliations that are closely incorporated into their cultures, but still, accept applicants who do not identify with their recognized faith.
+Yes, there are religiously affiliated colleges.
+These institutions have official religious affiliations that are closely incorporated into their culture.
+Yet accept applicants who do not identify with their recognized faith.

 What are Religiously Affiliated Colleges?